 Graphical material should never be included in the manuscript (text file).
 All figures should be numbered in a single sequence.
 That is, we call them all "figures" (there are no "maps," "charts," "photographs," or "plates.")
 The most convenient numbering scheme starts over in each chapter (Figure 1.1, 1.2, etc. in Chapter 1; Figure 2.1, 2.2, etc. in Chapter 2).
 All figures must be referred to in the text.
 The first figure referred to in the Chapter 1 text is Figure 1.1; the second referred to is Figure 1.2; etc.

 Line drawings should be submitted in digital form.
 For black and white line art, submit either bitmap or gray-scale TIF files.
 Resolution should be 1200 pixels per inch (ppi), calculated at the size the figure will appear in the book.
 That is, if the illustration is finally intended to appear 5 inches wide by 4 inches high, then the TIF file must be 6000 pixels wide and 4800 pixels high.
 If your TIF file is 1200 pixels wide and 960 pixels high it has only 240 ppi of resolution.
 This cannot be remedied by simply opening the TIF file with Photoshop and changing the resolution to 1200 ppi.
 It will be necessary to go back to Illustrator or AutoCAD or whatever program produced the illustration and save a new TIF file with sufficient resolution.
 Yes, the files will be very large; they can be compressed after saving (for example into .zip or .rar files); and some software can save TIF files with lossless LZW compression.
-A copy on paper at the size the figure is intended to appear should also be submitted as well as the TIF file.

 Plan carefully for the size at which figures will finally appear.
 All our publications (except Latin American Archaeology Reports) can accommodate illustrations up to 6.75 by 9.5 inches (17.2 by 24 cm).
 The Report format, can accommodate figures up to 5.25 by 8 inches (13.3 by 20.3 cm).
 Please note that space for captions must be subtracted from these dimensions (keep in mind that captions will double in size as they will be bilingual.)
 Larger illustrations could be divided across two facing pages if truly needed, providing a usable space (including caption) of 13.5 by 9.5 inches (34.4 by 24 cm)-- or 10.5 by 8 inches (26.7 by 20.3 cm) in the Report format.
 However, the illustration may not be fully readable where pages meet, so we do not encourage this.